How To Paint or Stain Trim & Doors Using a Paint Sprayer

 - Safety and protection equipment – safety glasses/goggles, dust mask/respirator, spray sock or hat to cover head

 - Move as much of the furniture out of the room as possible.
-Move any remaining furniture to the center of the room and cover it completely.
+Move any remaining furniture to the centre of the room and cover it completely.
 Allow plenty of space for your tools and equipment.

 - Apply masking tape and protective paper around the trim’s edges to protect wall surfaces.
 Cover all floor surfaces that are near or under the trim and door.